Skip to main content Skip to secondary navigation

 Main content start

-Each year, BOSP invites Stanford Academic Council faculty to apply to lead a Global Seminar during Summer Quarter of the following academic year.
-These programs are taught by Stanford faculty in locations around the world that have direct relevance to the course topic.
+Each year, BOSP invites Stanford Academic Council faculty to apply to lead a Global Seminar during the Summer Quarter of the following academic year.
+These programs are taught by Stanford faculty in locations that directly relate to the course topic and engage countries not served by BOSP's quarter-length programs.

 Application Process